April Gardening in the Greater Jacksonville Beaches area!

 - Patio Gardening

 Now that April has arrived, the threat of a frost or freeze should be behind us.
 We can begin to fully embrace warm season plants and practices.
 This means bringing in tropicals, warm season vegetables and gearing up for more pests!
 Even in warm Florida the landscape changes and there is more of a variety of flowering plants.
-If you’re a little behind starting your vegetables and herbs, you can always refer to the February and March newsletters for some guidance CLICK HERE!.
+If you’re a little behind starting your vegetables and herbs, you can always refer to the March newsletter for some guidance CLICK HERE!.
 For help with developing any of your landscape, contact us to inquire about a landscape consultation.
 We can help with any size project, whether we create a complete master plan, or you simply need guidance on your next DIY project.